abhijit1901/test-learning/frontend/README.md

 # Frontend Guide (Next.js)

-This frontend is designed to mirror your backend quality style: layered architecture, automated tests, and predictable workflows.

 ## 1. What you get
 - Next.js App Router frontend in `backend/frontend`
 - Real CRUD UI for users